 - Interventions are selected according to the needs of the child/young person.
-Many intervention programmes will be running simultaneously in different year groups. - The interventions may be in; maths, reading, phonics, writing, handwriting, social skills, emotional skills, memory skills, behaviour, speech and language, spelling or strengthening physical needs (e.g. hand gym, visual tracking). - Alongside the interventions we may give visual support, auditory support, additional time, additional breaks, memory aids, target setting or a specific seating area in the classroom. - Belgrave's Honey Pot is a quiet, nurturing and calm space in school which enables us to meet children's learning and sensory needs in way that can be adapted and flexible to meet their individual and changing needs.
-This intervention room enables us to be able to deliver our curriculum in a personalised, multi-sensory and structured approach.
-Our aim is to provide a unique learning base where children can thrive whilst developing their independence and confidence across the curriculum.
-Individual targets will be explored and supported with a strong emphasis on engaging and motivating the child's learning journey in a positive and fun way.
+Many intervention programmes will be running simultaneously in different year groups. - The interventions may be in; maths, reading, phonics, writing, handwriting, social skills, emotional skills, memory skills, behaviour, speech and language, spelling or strengthening physical needs (e.g. hand gym, visual tracking), ELSA and Lego Therapy. - Alongside the interventions we may give visual support, auditory support, additional time, additional breaks, memory aids, target setting or a specific seating area in the classroom. - We use intervention rooms or spaces away from the main classroom.
+This enables us to be able to enhance our curriculum through a personalised, multisensory and structured approach.
+Individual targets will be explored and supported with a strong emphasis on engaging and motivating the child's learning journey in a positive way.